RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 Stream I/O BIFs recognize that the stream is Unicode-enabled, and change their behaviour accordingly:

 * The contents of the line is automatically decoded and converted to Unicode (i.e., to a UTF-8 *presentation*).
-* Both ``LINEIN`` and ``CHARIN`` return strings of type ``TEXT``, composed of extender grapheme clusters.
+* Both ``LINEIN`` and ``CHARIN`` return strings of type ``TEXT``, composed of extended grapheme clusters.
 * When you call ``CHARIN`` and specify the *length* parameter, the appropriate number of characters (grapheme clusters) are read and returned.
 * Each encoding can specify its own set of end-of-line characters.
 For example, the IBM-1047 encoding (a variant of EBCDIC) specifies that ``"15"X``, the NL character, is to be used as end-of-line.
 Both ``LINEIN`` and ``LINEOUT`` honor this requirement, i.e., when reading lines, a line will be ended by ``"15"X``, and when writing lines, they will be ended by ``"15"X`` too, instead of the usual LF or CRLF combination
 * When using Unicode semantics, some operations can become very expensive to implement.
-For example, a simple direct-access character substitution in a file is trivial to implent for ASCII streams, but it can become prohibitive when using a variable-length encoding.
+For example, a simple direct-access character substitution in a file is trivial to implement for ASCII streams, but it can become prohibitive when using a variable-length encoding.
   These operations have been restricted in the current release.
 * Similarly, when the Unicode-enabled stream has a string target of ``TEXT`` (the default), some operations can become prohibitive too: a ``TEXT`` "character" is, indeed, a grapheme cluster, and a grapheme cluster can have an arbitrary length.
 Direct-access character substitutions become too expensive to implement.

-**Note**: We should start a discussion about what features we are used to, like direct-access character substitution, make sense and should be implemented for Unicode-enabled streams.
+**Note**: *We should start a discussion about what features we are used to, like direct-access character substitution, make sense and should be implemented for Unicode-enabled streams*.

 ### Error handling

 When using a Unicode-enabled stream, encoding and decoding errors can occur.
-By default, ill-formed characters are relaced by the Unicode
+By default, ill-formed characters are replaced by the Unicode
 Replacement Character (``U+FFFd``).
 You can explicitly request this behaviour by specifying the ``REPLACE`` option in the ``ENCODING`` of your stream: